 These are custom-designed components and vary by job.
 To ensure correct replacement components are used, consult the PFlow Industries, Inc. Product Support Department for proper part numbers.
-Please send a photo of the SO number from the reducer assembly and the PFlow serial number available when requesting this information.
-See Figure 12-2 and Figure 12-3.
+Please have the SO number from the reducer assembly and the PFlow serial number available when requesting this information.